kelbert2/JavaNuggets/Java.md

 ### Serialization into Streams
 Objects can be represented as sequences of bytes that include information about the object's data, type, and types of data.
 Through deserialization, the object can be recreated.

 All fields must be serializable.
-If they are not, they mus tbe marked transient.
+If they are not, they must be marked transient.

 ```Java
 public class Cereal implements java.io.Serializable {